TULiberalArts/Public-Policy/pages/next-stops.md

 ## Alumni Spotlight
 Temple’s MPP graduates have taken on many new employment opportunities since completing the program!
 Read on to find out more about where our alums have gone.

+- **Sara Joseph**<br/>
+Left her position as a Forensic Intensive Recovery Specialist at the Defender Association of Philadelphia to become a Support Coordinator for the Philadelphia Bail Fund.<br>
+_MPP from Temple in 2021_

 - **Kristina Sladek**<br/>
-Left her position as Probation Officer Specialist with Chester County Juvenile Probation to become a Research Specialist with The Office of the Commissioner of Probation in The Trial Court of Massachusetts
+Left her position as Probation Officer Specialist with Chester County Juvenile Probation to become a Research Specialist with The Office of the Commissioner of Probation in The Trial Court of Massachusetts.<br>
 _MPP from Temple in 2020_

 - **Keshema Davidson**<br/>